 TSA Rules when it comes to flying archery equipment

-Just wanted to point out that having your arrow heads laying around is not a good idea, make sure to have them in a hard container.
-I will tell you my methode in the end of this article, but just dont let them lay around and not take them as carry on either.
-Its sharp so they will take it from you.
+Just wanted to point out that having arrowheads lying around is not a good idea, make sure to have them in a hard container.
+I will tell you my method at the end of this article, but just don’t let them lay around and not take them as carry-on either.
+It’s sharp so they will take it from you.

-The cost is very different from each country and the weight you are brining along.
+The cost is very different for each country and depends on the weight you are bringing along.
 Often it can be taken along with no extra cost and sometimes they will charge you 25 USD for checking in extra luggage.
 This is something you have to figure out by yourself, but make sure to be prepared to pay extra.

 Choosing A Bow Case For Flying